davide-castro20/FEUP-FSI/LOGBOOK5.md

 - **PIE:**      No PIE (0x8048000)
 - **RWX:**      Has RWX segments

-So, we have a x86 (32-bit) architecture (Arch), there's no canary, meaning Stack Guard isn't activated (Stack), we have stack execution permission (NX), and Read, Write and execute permission in the certain regions of the memory.
-Finally, address randomization isn't turned on (PIE), and RELRO protection is also deactivated but in this case it doesn't matter as it is commonly used as a protection agains ROP chain attacks.
+So, we have an x86 (32-bit) architecture (Arch), there's no canary, meaning Stack Guard isn't activated (Stack), we have stack execution permission (NX), and Read, Write and execute permission in certain regions of the memory.
+Finally, address randomization isn't turned on (PIE), and RELRO protection is also deactivated but in this case, it doesn't matter as it is commonly used as protection against ROP chain attacks.

 Knowing that, and having the goal of reading the contents of the `flag.txt` file, we had to change the value of the `meme_file` variable from `mem.txt` to `flag.txt`.